FROM A TO BETTER… OR NOT?

 THE OTHER WAY ROUND

-To prevent my students (he/she) from “misusing” the TCM diagnoses to bring themselves or others from A to Better, and thus to actually reject themselves and others, I reverse the process during my trainings.
+To prevent my students from “misusing” the TCM diagnoses to bring themselves or others from A to Better, and thus to actually reject themselves and others, I reverse the process during my trainings

-The student first gives a treatment, in which she, together with the person treated, finds out what is good for the other person at that moment.
-What happens during the treatment gives the student the information which she can use to give words to a diagnosis.
-The diagnosis helps her to understand why what she did was good for the other person at the time.
+The student first gives a treatment, in which she and the person who is being treated both find out what is good for the them at that moment.
+What happens during the treatment gives the student the information that she can use to give words to as a diagnosis.
+Then the diagnosis helps her to understand why what she did was good for the other person at the time.

 Another example.
 The person who is treated has pain and tension in the neck and shoulder area.
-She loves to be massaged and finds everything lovely.
-Deep, slow, quick, strong.
-Does not matter.
-Everything feels okay as long as it is firm enough.
+She loves to be massaged and finds everything lovely: deep, slow, quick, strong, it does not matter, everything feels okay as long as it is firm enough.
 The student knows that the diagnosis of the problem in neck and shoulder area is Qi stagnation.

 One more example.
 The student notices that the breathing is very important during the treatment.
 The touch automatically starts to follow the breathing of the person who is treated and the breathing gets stronger and deeper.
-The student knows that Metal element is asking for attention.
+The student knows, then, that Metal element is asking for attention.

 The diagnosis does not tell the student what to do in the first place.
 What she does, tells her what the diagnosis is.
-The other way round!
+You see, it’s other way round!

-After studying and working this way for so long it takes, the moment will come that the treatment and the diagnosis become one.
-While the student does something the diagnosis just “comes to her” without her needing to think about it.
-The diagnosis helps her to get more precise in the treatment.
-It helps her to do even more of what is working well.
-And it helps her to frame her thoughts and open her mind for deeper insights.
+After studying and working this way for so long it takes, the moment will come that the treatment and the diagnosis become one thing.
+While the student does something the diagnosis just comes to her without her needing to think about it or search for it.
+Then, the diagnosis helps her to give a more precise treatment, it helps her to do even more of what is working well, and it helps her to frame her thoughts and open her mind for deeper insights.
 The diagnosis helps the student to work with Head, Heart and Hara; the Hands On Tao way of practicing Shiatsu.

 CONCLUSION